dylanwilks/docker-hytale-server/README.md

 There are optional attach points for universe, worlds, and mod files to be copied into the server area.
 These attach points are specified by `UNIVERSE_SRC`, `WORLDS_SRC`, and `MODS_SRC`.

-Below is an example of `compose.yml` modified to attach to the points specified by their default values.
+Below is an example of `compose.yml` modified to attach files to the points specified by the variables.
+In this case they are default values.
 ```yml
 ...
     volumes: